30 Mar Crux in ‘Pilgrimage’

 In an astonishing soundtrack by composer Stephen McKeon, Crux swells to sixty male voices with overtone singing by Paul McGough to create a terrifying atmosphere in this new Irish movie.

 Directed by Brendan Muldowney, this epic Medieval action/adventure drama is yet another Irish production gathering international acclaim.
-With a star-studded cast that includes Tom Holland (Spiderman), Jon Bernthal (Daredevil) and Richard Armitage (the Hobbit), Pilgrimage will certainly turn heads at its premiere on April 23rd 2017 (Tribeca Festival, NY)
+With a star-studded cast that includes Tom Holland (Spiderman), Jon Bernthal (Daredevil) and Richard Armitage (the Hobbit), Pilgrimage turned heads at its premiere on April 23rd 2017 (Tribeca Festival, NY) and again in February 2018 when the composer was awarded the Best Original Soundtrack award at the IFTAs.

 Plot: Christianity is under threat in 13th-century Europe; Rome must shore up its defences and safeguard its valuables.
 All relics are recalled to the Vatican city, an order that reaches as far as the west of Ireland where a small gathering of monks embarks on a journey to return a sacred relic.